-I must say that I was impressed by the outpouring of kind words for Amherst's premiere blogger Larry Kelley, who died in a car accident almost three weeks ago.
-Kelley is the second Valley blogger to die unexpectedly in recent months, Holyoke provocateur Pronoblem Francis Baalberith (James Bickford) was killed in September, also in a traffic accident.
+I must say that I was impressed by the outpouring of kind words for Amherst's premiere blogger Larry Kelley, who died in a car accident recently.
+Kelley is the second Pioneer Valley blogger to die unexpectedly in recent months, Holyoke provocateur Pronoblem Francis Baalberith (James Bickford) was killed in September, also in a traffic accident.

 I've been walking everywhere I can lately.

 Kelley was a fifth generation Amherst resident, a pedigree that he often referred to in debates.
 Doing so rankled some people in a town with a high percentage of non-native residents.
 Being such a deep-rooted townie gave his opinions a standing that some college professor who had just blown into town a few years ago to grab a payday at UMass simply did not have.
 As the old farmers always say in public debates involving UMass, which only arrived in Amherst in 1862, "We were here first."
 Among his native credentials was the fact that one of his forbears was the head pallbearer for the sainted Emily Dickinson.
 Kelley himself was present when President John F. Kennedy came to Amherst in October of 1963, the last time the President visited his home state before his assassination.